TruStory/protocol-docs/how-it-works.md

 - Period: 7 days
 - Interest earned: 100 uTruStake (i.e. 0.1 TruStake)**

-_* In the future, we may allow users to pick stake amounts and period._

-_** Split equally between Argument creator and Agree giver._

 Users can also earn rewards by removing low-quality arguments.
 This is done by marking arguments as **Not Helpful**.
 Only users with 50+ Earned TruStake can mark arguments as Not Helpful.

 If an Argument receives 5 or more Not Helpful votes, the argument writer and any users who Agreed with that argument have their TruStake slashed.
 Users who marked the Argument as Not Helpful earn a portion of this slashed TruStake.